 ACPM is a professional society of doctors dedicated to excellence in orthopedics and medicine of the lower extremities as the cornerstone of contemporary podiatric practice.Join Now

 ACPM was founded in 1949 and incorporated in 1951 as the American College of Foot Orthopedists (ACFO) as an Illinois non-profit corporation.
 The name was changed in the early 1990s to the American College of Foot & Ankle Orthopedics & Medicine (ACFAOM) to better reflect the scope of interest of the membership.
 As of January 1, 2020 the organization has been updated to the American College of Podiatric Medicine.
 ACPM is dedicated to the education and advocacy of podiatric physicians specializing in podiatric medicine.
-With approximately 1,000 active members, ACPM is a Clinical Education Affiliate of the American Podiatric Medical Association (APMA) that represents the full scope of the medical, orthopedic, and biomechanical aspects of podiatric practice.
+With approximately 1,600 active members, ACPM is the only Specialty Organization affiliated with the American Podiatric Medical Association (APMA) that represents the full scope of the medical, orthopedic, and biomechanical aspects of podiatric practice.

 ACPM advocates for the importance of maintaining thorough scientific knowledge and clinical skills in the biomechanical and medical aspects of podiatric practice.
 With the average DPM spending less than 20% of his/her time in surgery, it is important that these non-surgical areas remain the cornerstone of contemporary podiatric practice.
 ACPM accomplishes this goal through strong representation at the APMA’s Board of Trustees meetings, attending the APMA House of Delegates meetings, and by dialogue with APMA leaders.
 ACPM also advocates for the importance of biomechanics and medicine to the Council on Podiatric Medical Education, the accrediting agency for all forms of podiatric medical education, and the American Association of Colleges of Podiatric Medicine, the association representing all the schools and colleges of podiatric medicine and its Council of Teaching Hospitals, that oversees all residency training programs.